-- Always carry a dry powder fire extinguisher in the vehicle.
-The fire extinguisher must be approved, tested and close at hand. - The fire extinguisher is not included in the scope of delivery. - Have the fire extinguisher tested at regular intervals by authorised qualified personnel.
+- It is recommended to carry a dry powder fire extinguisher in the vehicle.
+The fire extinguisher must be approved, tested and close at hand. - ▶ The fire extinguisher is not included in the scope of delivery. - ► Have the fire extinguisher tested at regular intervals by authorised qualified personnel.
 Observe the date of testing. - Keep a fire blanket near the cooker.